 The specific goals of the contest are:

-To acquaint a large number of youth with Rotary, and specifically, the tenets of the Four-Way Test.
+- To acquaint a large number of youth with Rotary, and specifically, the tenets of the Four-Way Test.

-To demonstrate and enhance Rotarians’ commitment to youth.
+- To demonstrate and enhance Rotarians’ commitment to youth.

-To heighten awareness of Rotary among students, parents, school officials, and the community at large.
+- To heighten awareness of Rotary among students, parents, school officials, and the community at large.

-To recognize, encourage and reward hard work and accomplishment in our youth.
+- To recognize, encourage and reward hard work and accomplishment in our youth.

-To provide an opportunity for Rotarians to participate in a Community/Vocational Service program which focuses on the Four-Way Test as our standard of behavior.
+- To provide an opportunity for Rotarians to participate in a Community/Vocational Service program which focuses on the Four-Way Test as our standard of behavior.

 Morrisons Cove Rotary Club Announces Winners of Four-Way Test Speech Contest

 The purpose of the annual Four-Way Test Speech Contest is to foster the principles of ethics in everyday life as well as in business and introduces high school students to Rotary.
-Each student is asked to write and present a speech in length no less than five minutes and no more than seven minutes.
+Each student is asked to write and present a speech in length of no less than five minutes and no more than seven minutes.
 They select the topic of their speech, but should incorporate Rotary’s Four-Way Test “Of the things we think, say or do: Is it the truth?
 Is it fair to all concerned?
 Will it build goodwill and better friendships?
 Will it be beneficial to all concerned?

 Interact is a club for youth ages 12-18 who want to connect with others in their community or school.
 Interact club members have fun while carrying out service projects and learning about the world.
 Interact clubs organize at least two service projects a year: one that benefits their community and one that encourages international understanding.
 While Interact clubs receive guidance from individual Rotary clubs, they govern and support themselves.